 Volatility and disruption in the global financial markets can expose the Group to significant financial and capital markets risk, including changes in interest rates, credit spreads, equity prices and foreign currency exchange rates, which may adversely impact the Group's financial condition, results of operations, liquidity and capital position.
 The Group's exposure to interest rate risk is primarily related to the market price and cash flow variability associated with changes in interest rates.
 In general, a low interest rate environment, such as the one experienced in recent years, poses significant challenges to the insurance and reinsurance industries, with earnings capacity under stress unless lower investment returns from fixed income assets can be offset by lower combined ratios or higher returns from other asset classes.
 Economic weakness, fiscal tightening and monetary policies are keeping government yields low, which impacts investment yields and affects the profitability of life savings products with interest rate guarantees.
-Current conditions and recent developments are likely to delay increases in interest rates.
 Exposure to credit spreads primarily relates to market price and cash flow variability associated with changes in credit spreads.
-When credit spreads widen, the net unrealised loss position of the Group's investment portfolio can increase, as could other-thantemporary impairments.
+When credit spreads widen, the net unrealised loss position of the Group's investment portfolio can increase, as could other-than-temporary impairments.